Dallas Cowboys vs. San Francisco 49ers NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 49ers stats and trends

+- In San Francisco's 17 games this season, it has nine wins against the spread.

-- The 49ers have covered the spread twice this season when underdogs by 3 points or more (in three chances).
+- This year, the 49ers have two ATS wins in three games as an underdog of 3 points or more.

-- San Francisco's games this year have gone over the point total eight times in 17 opportunities (47.1%).
+- San Francisco's games this year have hit the over eight times in 17 opportunities (47.1%).

-- When San Francisco puts up more than 21.1 points, it is 8-3 against the spread and 9-2 overall.
+- San Francisco is 8-3 against the spread and 9-2 overall in games when it puts up more than 21.1 points.

-- When San Francisco churns out over 351.0 yards, the team is 6-4 against the spread and 7-3 overall.
+- When San Francisco picks up over 351.0 yards, the team is 6-4 against the spread and 7-3 overall.

 - The 49ers have 24 giveaways this season, while the Cowboys have 34 takeaways.